yankh764/revenue-data-analysis/docs/analysis_findings.md

 2. Revenue attributed to placeholder media IDs
 3. Invoices with no associated positions

+The full SQL analysis query can be found [here](../sql/analysis.sql).

 ## Key Findings
 ### 1. Missing Payment Information
 **Finding:** 18,011 position records are linked to invoices that have missing payment information.